Design for extreme affordability

 Deeply understanding our customers is the most important part of the design process.
 We conduct in-depth social research to understand the range of experiences of being a smallholder farmer in Myanmar today.
 We dig deep into critical needs and identify opportunities for big impact solutions.

-Sometimes these insights lead to new products and services, while other times they are captured in publications like Paddy to Plate and Afford Two, Eat One.
+Sometimes these insights lead to new products and services, while other times they are captured in publications like When It Rains, It Pours, Paddy to Plate and Afford Two, Eat One.
 We continue to co-design with farmers throughout our process until we’ve got it right.
 Empathy is our secret sauce.

 We design tailored products for customers who have never had products designed specifically for them.
 Our in-house team of skilled engineers uses top-of-the-line design software to build prototypes for the Myanmar environment.
 The rigorous testing we do on these prototypes simulates thousands of hours of use in rugged terrain.
 Then, we send them to our best quality assurance team: Myanmar farmers.
 The things that make it through aren’t just great ideas; they’ve really proven their worth.

 Once a prototype is deemed viable, our manufacturing and assembly teams begin production for market.
 Our products are built using the very best: NASA grade technology, 3D printers and CAD software.
 These are put to work to create products that are simple, accessible and affordable.

 The aim of our service design process is to create trustworthy, useful and enjoyable services for our customers.
 Where Myanmar farmers live, knowledge and best farming practices can be difficult to access.
 Inaccurate information is prevalent and it can be tough to find a trusted source.

 Our services are designed with our customers needs front and center.
 Using lean business principles and user research, we create personalized services at scale.